MRPT/mvsim/docs/world_georeference.rst

 Georeference options
 --------------------------------------------

-For GNSS ("GPS") sensors to work, they need to know the transformation between the simulator world local coordinates and the Earth.
+For :ref:`GNSS sensors <sensors-gps>` ("GPS") to work, they need to know the transformation between the simulator world local coordinates and the Earth.
 This can be specified with a ``<georeference>`` tag as documented below.

 .. code-block:: xml
-   :caption: Georeference example (Using geodetic coordinates)
+   :caption: Georeference example #1: Using geodetic coordinates

     <mvsim_world version="1.0">
     ...